 Figure 4.
 Phosphorylation-dependent activation of cotranscriptional RNA capping.

-Artificial elongation complexes containing rat liver Pol II and radiolabeled 23mer RNA was incubated with ATP and the general transcription factor TFIIH or buffer for 10 minutes to phosphorylate the Pol II CTD.
-After washing, elongation complexes were incubated with 5 ng, 15 ng, or 45 ng of mammalian capping enzyme for 1, 2 or 4 minutes.
-Capped and uncapped 23mers were resolved in a denaturing gel (top) and the % capped RNA was quantified and plotted (bottom).
+Artificial elongation complexes containing rat liver Pol II and radiolabeled 23mer RNA were incubated with ATP and the general transcription factor TFIIH or buffer for 10 min to phosphorylate the Pol II CTD.
+After washing, elongation complexes were incubated with 5 ng, 15 ng, or 45 ng of mammalian capping enzyme for 1, 2 or 4 min.
+Capped and uncapped 23mers were resolved in a denaturing gel (top, first 12 lanes) and the % capped RNA was quantified and plotted (bottom).
 Image was reproduced from 5, which is under a CC-BY license.
+The last two lanes, which come from a separate experiment, illustrate products of reactions in which elongation complexes were incubated with or without capping enzyme, in the presence of TFIIH.

 Table 1.
+DNA and RNA oligonucleotides

+Table 2.
 Cocktail for annealing DNA and RNA oligos

-Table 2.
+Table 3.
 Pol II mix